hcraveiro/Home-Assistant-FusionSolar-App/README.md

 If you still have trouble, the best way to help is to provide a browser HAR capture or detailed network trace.

+### My website login works, but Home Assistant login does not

+This can happen when the FusionSolar frontend in your region uses a slightly different login or redirect flow than the one currently implemented in the integration.

+Recent versions include improved compatibility for EU5 and related frontend login patterns, including service-aware login handling and fallback logic, but frontend behaviour can still vary between regions and over time.

+If your credentials work in the FusionSolar website but Home Assistant reports invalid authentication or missing redirect information, please capture a HAR file and open an issue.

 ### How can I help troubleshoot login or region issues?

 You can use your browser's Developer Tools: